Self-regulatory organizations (SRO)

 - effectively identifying and managing conflicts of interest

 - maintaining capacity to effectively (i) perform its regulatory functions and (ii) establish and maintain rules and

 - complying with ongoing reporting requirements to the applicable recognizing regulators.

-As part of the Canadian Securities Administers (CSA), the OSC’s oversight of SROs is coordinated through separate memoranda of understanding (MoUs).
-Each MoU describes how the CSA will oversee the SRO’s performance of its self-regulatory activities and services, and to ensure it is acting in accordance with its public interest mandate, specifically by complying with the terms and conditions of recognition.
+As part of the Canadian Securities Administers (CSA), the OSC’s oversight of SROs is coordinated through memoranda of understanding, which set out how the CSA will oversee the SRO’s performance of its self-regulatory activities and services, and to ensure it is acting in accordance with its public interest mandate, specifically by complying with the terms and conditions of recognition.

 There is currently one recognized SRO, the Canadian Investment Regulatory Organization (CIRO), that operates as a successor to the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (the MFDA).
 IIROC and the MFDA amalgamated to continue as the New Self-Regulatory Organization of Canada (New SRO), effective January 1, 2023, which subsequently changed its name to CIRO on June 1, 2023.

 The following message was sent to SRO members on April 5, 2022.

 We are contacting you today with a status update on work that is underway to implement the new, single enhanced self-regulatory organization (SRO) and new investor protection fund (IPF).

 Work is progressing well and timing is on track for a completion date of December 31, 2022.
 This is in keeping with the timeline that was agreed upon by the Canadian Securities Administrators (CSA), and the Investment Industry Regulatory Organization of Canada and the Mutual Fund Dealers Association of Canada (the SROs).